 Note that consumption might be deemed to be a better indicator of living standards than income.
 Longitudinal and nationally representative consumption data are not available, however, in Canada (and are rare elsewhere too).
-The implicit assumption, therefore, is that all income variability is costly to the individual, even though the anticipation of income changes, borrowing and saving, and insurance will generally help smooth consumption in the presence of income variability.
-It is also the case that a panel longer than 6 years would probably be better than the one provided by SLID.
-Again, this is not available in Canada.
+The implicit assumption, therefore, is that all income variability is costly to the individual, even though the anticipation of income changes, borrowing, saving, and insurance will generally help smooth consumption in the presence of income variability.